We care for animals and help researchers succeed

 A: Check with your facility manager to see if there is enough PPE.
-We ask that people please limit their entry to the animal facilities and complete tasks with the fewest number of people required.
-This will limit potential exposures as well as conserve PPE.
+To conserve PPE, please limit entry to animal facilities and complete tasks with the fewest number of people required.

 Q: Will I need to complete hands-on training within 30 days of being added to a protocol?